• Home

 Make and preserve your own homemade Concord grape jelly!
 Concord grapes have a slightly tart, musky flavor but can be transformed into a delicious grape jelly with a little sweetening.
 This old-time favorite is sweetened with honey in this recipe.

-jars of grape jelly on a table
+jars of grape jelly and grapes on a table

 Concord grapes are behind the flavor of grape jelly traditionally used in peanut butter and jelly sandwich that many of us grew up eating.
 Ephraim Wales Bull originally developed the Concord grape in 1849 at his farm in Concord, Massachusetts.
 The variety was cultivated from native grape species that thrive in the cold climate of New England.
 The vines are so hearty that it isn’t unusual to find them growing wild on old homesteads, in the woods, and along streambeds.